strobe-audio/strobe-hub/apps/elvis/README.md

 # Elvis

-To start your Phoenix app:

-  1. Install dependencies with `mix deps.get`
-  2. Create and migrate your database with `mix ecto.create && mix ecto.migrate`
-  3. Start Phoenix endpoint with `mix phoenix.server`

-Now you can visit [`localhost:4000`](http://localhost:4000) from your browser.

-Ready to run in production?
-Please [check our deployment guides](http://www.phoenixframework.org/docs/deployment).
+Elvis is all show.

+It's a phoenix application backed by an Elm-powered UI that links up your libraries to your channels to your receivers.

+When you run the Strobe hub, it's really Elvis that you're launching.

-# TODO
+## TODO

-## Short
+### Short

 - [ ] Icons for top-level library items ("Albums", "Artists" etc.)

+### Medium

+- [ ] Delete a channel

+### Long

+- [ ] Scroll long names (as in iOS)

+### Done

+- [X] Stop text overflow in to-level player
-- [ ] Fix display of library breadcrumb
+- [X] Fix display of library breadcrumb

-## Medium

-- [ ] Folder-level actions (e.g. play an album when viewing it)
+- [X] Folder-level actions (e.g. play an album when viewing it)
-- [ ] Library search (a new `search` action on the folder)
+- [X] Library search (a new `search` action on the folder)
-- [ ] Delete individual playlist entries
+- [X] Delete individual playlist entries
-- [ ] Upgrade to Elm 0.17
+- [X] Upgrade to Elm 0.17
-- [ ] Use url for routing (to avoid channel switches).
+- [X] Use url for routing (to avoid channel switches).
 Wait for Elm 0.17
   - current channel
   - playlist/library view

-- [ ] Delete a channel

-## Long

-- [ ] Use external api (musicbrainz) to improve track metadata (specifically cover images)
+- [X] Use external api (musicbrainz) to improve track metadata (specifically cover images)
-- [ ] Scroll long names (as in iOS)

-# Bugs

-- [ ] Switching library view from long list to short doesn't update the scroll position
+- [X] Switching library view from long list to short doesn't update the scroll position

-# Done

-- [X] Stop text overflow in to-level player